abdielou/tradeql/README.md

 # TradeQL `v0.1.0`

-> An intuitive and concise query language for precisely defining and analyzing candlestick chart patterns in trading.
+> A regex-inspired query language for the description and analysis of candlestick chart patterns in trading.

 ## Introduction